 Prospective MSJ Upward Bound students must meet the following criteria:

-- First-Generation College Student (neither of your parents have a baccalaureate degree)- Or
+- First-Generation University Student (neither of your parents have a baccalaureate degree)- Or

 - Low-Income (as defined by the federal government according to your parent's taxable income)- Or

 - Possess a minimum 2.5 GPA on a 4.0 scale (9th grade, 10th-11th incoming students must possess a higher GPA)

 - Possess the desire to attend university and improve current academic skills